shodh-ai/llm-visual-aws/README.md

 # Database Schema and Architecture Visualizer

-An interactive web application that helps visualize and understand database schemas and parallel database architectures using D3.js and Claude AI.
-The application provides real-time visualization and AI-powered explanations to help users understand database concepts better.
+An interactive web application that helps visualize and understand MBA course contents.

 ## Features